The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

-They live on the damp forest floors of the Pacific Northwest (from Alaska down to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
+They live on the Pacific Northwest’s damp forest floors (from Alaska down to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
 With bodies comprised mostly of water, these slugs secrete mucus to keep in moisture.

 The mucus also has the added benefit of being bad-tasting to predators.
-As members of Ariolimax only have one lung and one foot, their speed is very limited — clocking in at 0.0098 km/hour (0.0061 miles per hour).
+As members of Ariolimax only have one lung and one foot, their speed is minimal, clocking in at 0.0098 km/hour (0.0061 miles per hour).

 2. The Dwarf Seahorse

-Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch, to brood for a period of 11 days.
-The Dwarf Seahorse lives among floating vegetation and can afford to travel at very slow speeds — about 0.0015 km/hour (.00093 miles per hour).
+Mating behaviors are like many seahorse species, in which fertilized eggs are kept inside the male’s pouch to brood for a period of 11 days.
+The Dwarf Seahorse lives among floating vegetation and can afford to travel at slow speeds about 0.0015 km/hour (.00093 miles per hour).

 1. Sea Anemones

 Like many corals, sea anemones consist of polyps that attach to hard surfaces — and have tentacles and mouths with which they sting and consume their prey (usually, crabs, plankton, or tiny fish).
-They also have symbiotic relationships with green algae known as zooxanthellae in which the algae provide the anemone with glucose and amino acids, and the anemone provides carbon dioxide and other plant-sustaining nutrients.
+They also have symbiotic relationships with green algae known as zooxanthellae.
+The algae provide the anemone with glucose and amino acids, and the anemone provides carbon dioxide and other plant-sustaining nutrients.